Castle of Purity (criminal case): Crime

 Pérez kept his family isolated from the outside world from around 1941 to 1959.
 He attached wood planks to the windows so they could not see the street or interact with anyone.
-According to testimonies, the family, especially the children, were forced to work long hours to manufacture raticide under poor working conditions.
+According to testimonies, the family, especially the children, were forced to work long hours to manufacture rat poison under poor working conditions.
 Despite the mother's pleas, their children were not allowed to attend school.
 Contradictory statements were made regarding the issue, some claiming that Pérez trained his wife to homeschool their kids, or that she taught them to read and write.

 The children were not allowed to leave their home, since Pérez thought that the outside world was evil and corrupted, and he was raising pure, innocent, and good people with his approach.

 Arrest

 On July 25, 1959, the police came to the house after a passerby picked up a piece of a paper bag outside the house.
 The paper held a note begging for rescue, and was supposedly Indómita's third attempt to call for someone's attention.

 The crime became a media sensation, and Pérez was taken to Palacio de Lecumberri prison.
 He denied all charges, insisting he was a good father and that his family was trying to get rid of him to get all his money and possessions.
 The children were found malnourished, dressed in antiquated clothes and rags, and the house was dirty and dilapidated.
-The family was confused and startled by the outside world, they were barely literate and had almost no knowledge of events.
+The family was confused and startled by the outside world, they were barely literate and had almost no knowledge of outside events.

 Aftermath

 Some neighbors stated that Pérez Hernández indeed took his children outside and they looked like a normal family.
 Newspapers and other media depicted Pérez as a deranged man that had peepholes throughout the house to spy on everyone or that they were subjected to inquisition-like punishments when they disobeyed him.

 Despite the magnitude of the crime, the family received very little help from the government or institutions; they continued barely surviving and struggled to adapt to the outside world.
 They kept visiting Pérez in prison and forgave him.
 Pérez kept insisting he was innocent, and a good and well-adjusted father.
-He committed suicide in 1972 in his cell.
+He died by suicide in 1972 in his cell.